datagovsg/live-parking-info/presentation/presentation.md

 # What to expect

-This is a **fast paced introduction** to web technologies that covers a lot of ground in a very short time.
+This is a **fast paced introduction** to web technologies that covers a lot of ground in a short time.

 * We don't expect you to walk out as proficient coders, only with an appreciation of how websites work
 * We encourage you to experiment and to ask questions